alex347a/Obsidian/3. Semester/Signalbehandling/Opgaver/6 Opgaver.md

 $$
 Since the value is below 1 the system is STABLE.
 ![[Pasted image 20251015114143.png]]
-1.

-2. In order to determine whether the system is stable I have to calculate the poles:
+1. In order to draw the pole-zero plot by hand I have to first calculate the poles and zeros:
+The zeros are easy, since the numerator is zero when $z=0$.
+For the poles:
 I use the quadratic formula:
 $$
 z = \frac{-b \pm \sqrt{b^{2} - 4ac}}{2a}